Majapahit: Religion

 Buddhism, Shaivism, and Vaishnavism were all practised: the king was regarded as the incarnation of the three.
 The Nagarakretagama however, does not mention Islam, but there were certainly Muslim courtiers by this time.

-Hinduism and Buddhism already shaped the Javanese civilisation, religion, and spiritualism since the earlier era, from the 9th century Mataram kingdom, Kahuripan, Kadiri, to Singhasari kingdom.
-It seems that both Hinduism and Buddhism are widely practised by Majapahit subjects.
-Nevertheless, native Javanese shamanism possibly still exist and practised in peripheral rural regions.
+Hinduism and Buddhism had already shaped the Javanese civilisation, religion, and spiritualism since the earlier era, from the 9th century Mataram kingdom, Kahuripan, Kadiri, to Singhasari kingdom.
+It seems that both Hinduism and Buddhism were widely practised by Majapahit subjects.
+Nevertheless, native Javanese shamanism possibly still existed and was practised in peripheral rural regions.